phosxd/MC-Shard/README.md

 **Commands:**
 - `/shard`: Open the Shard menu.
 - `/module`: Configure a module.
+- `/eval`: Run TypeScript code in an uncontrolled environment.
+Intended for developer use only.
 - `/discord`: Get the Shard Discord invite.
 (This will be editable to be any Discord you want).